 Ecosystem Health: Another valuable benefit of creating a position to search out local food products would be in the protection of prime agricultural land.
-Michigan is the second most agriculturally diverse state and has lost over 100,000 acres of farmland from 2002 to 2007.xi It is important that U-M supports maintaining agricultural land for agricultural uses, and this can be done by purchasing more produce from our state and within 150 miles.
+Michigan is the second most agriculturally diverse state and has lost over 100,000 acres of farmland from 2002 to 2007.
+It is important that U-M supports maintaining agricultural land for agricultural uses, and this can be done by purchasing more produce from our state and within 150 miles.
 Another important sustainability goal in food purchasing is to buy organic products or produce.
-Organic agriculture as defined by USDA is "an ecological production management system that promotes and enhances biodiversity, biological cycles and soil biological activity."xii While the local food forager will prioritize purchasing local food products and produce over organic products at first, part of the advantage of working directly with local food producers is having more products and produce locally, it could also increase demand for local producers to use more sustainable growing techniques.
+Organic agriculture as defined by USDA is "an ecological production management system that promotes and enhances biodiversity, biological cycles and soil biological activity."
+While the local food forager will prioritize purchasing local food products and produce over organic products at first, part of the advantage of working directly with local food producers is having more leverage in the type of agricultural practices these producers use.
+In turn, through purchasing more products and produce locally, it could also increase demand for local producers to use more sustainable growing techniques.